Brandon Lowe Preview, Player Props: Rays vs. Mariners

-Brandon Lowe and his .432 on-base percentage over his past 10 games (100 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Seattle Mariners and Luis Castillo on September 7 at 6:40 PM ET.
+Brandon Lowe -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the mound, on September 8 at 6:40 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the Mariners.

 Brandon Lowe Game Info & Props vs. the Mariners